zihaarn/password-generator/README.md

-# password-generator
-A random Password Generator.
+A random password generator using python.